bgamari/ghc-wiki-import/commentary/rts/scheduler.md

+Invariant: a task that holds a capability is not blocked in the operating system.

 This makes some parts of the system simpler - for example, we can use spin locks that spin indefinitely, because we can ensure that the spin lock is only held by a currently executing CPU, and will therefore be